Our Staff

 Ted J. Balestreri

-Ted Balesteri is founding CEO and chairman of the Cannery Row Company, Sardine Factory Restaurant and Inns of Monterey, overseeing enterprises that attract more than six million visitors each year to the Monterey Peninsula.
-With forty-five years of demonstrated business leadership and board service, Mr. Balestreri has advised on matters of economic strategy to industry, non-profit and government bodies at local, state and national levels.
+Ted Balesteri is founding CEO and chairman of the Cannery Row Company, Sardine Factory Restaurant, and Inns of Monterey, overseeing enterprises that attract more than six million visitors each year to the Monterey Peninsula.
+With over 50 years of demonstrated business leadership and board service, Mr. Balestreri has advised on matters of economic strategy to industry, non-profit, and government bodies at local, state, and national levels.

-Mr. Balestreri is actively engaged on the boards of the Rancho Cielo Youth Campus, Stevenson School, the Monterey Wine Educational Foundation and the National Restaurant Association Educational Foundation.
-He has been very philanthropic toward these organizations, hosting the Ted J. Balestreri Leadership Classic at the Monterey Peninsula Country Club.
+Mr. Balestreri is actively engaged on the boards of the Boys and Girls Clubs of Monterey County, Rancho Cielo Youth Campus, Stevenson School, and the National Restaurant Association Educational Foundation.
+He has been very philanthropic toward these organizations, hosting the Ted J. Balestreri Leadership Classic at the Pebble Beach Resorts.
 He served as a commissioner with the California Travel and Tourism Commission from 1985 to 2007.
 He and his wife, Velma, live on the Monterey Peninsula.

 Nova Covington

-Nova Covington is the Founder and CEO of Goddess Garden, the leading reef-safe sunscreen brand for sensitive skin.
-As a mom who was inspired to create better alternatives for her baby daughter, Nova’s passion for better bodycare products grew Goddess Garden to a nationally distributed brand in over 25,000 stores in the U.S. and Canada.
+Nova Covington was formerly the founder and CEO of Goddess Garden, the leading reef-safe sunscreen brand from 2004-2023.
+As a mom who was inspired to create better skincare products for her baby daughter, Nova’s passion for healthy, natural body care products grew Goddess Garden to a nationally distributed brand in over 25,000 stores in the U.S. and Canada.

-Nova has an MA from Oregon State University in Speech Communication and began her career at Hewlett-Packard in Leadership Development.
+Nova has an Bachelor’s of Arts from Oregon State University in Speech Communication and began her career at Hewlett-Packard in Leadership Development.
 She later received her Master’s Degree from the University of Denver in International Business and International Communications.

 Sam Farr